-When creating content (text and images), keep the following points in mind to ensure it is representative and inclusive:
+When writing copy, keep the following points in mind to ensure it is representative and inclusive:

-- · Avoid stereotyping and making assumptions. - Keep it gender neutral or identify gender pronouns at the beginning of your document and maintain consistency throughout the document.

-Examples:

-- Use 'they', 'their' and 'them' instead of gender specific terms. - Use the term 'parent' or 'guardian' instead of 'mother' or 'father'. - It is accessible for a person with a visual impairment. - It represents the diversity and demographics of the population in Canada.
-When using multiple images, aim for an equitable balance of sports (summer/winter), genders, age groups, cultural diversity, and para sports. - It is available in English and French, at minimum.
+- Avoid stereotyping and making assumptions. - Use gender neutral language or identify gender pronouns at the beginning of your document and maintain consistency throughout the document.
+Examples: - Use 'they', 'their' and 'them' instead of gender specific terms. - Use the term 'parent' or 'guardian' instead of 'mother' or 'father'. - It is available in English and French, at minimum.